Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-        "id": 1,
   "companyId": 1,
-        "jobName": "Software Engineer",
+  "jobName": "Back-end Engineer updated",
   "jobDescription": "An About me for the job",
   "jobExperienceRequired": "jobExperienceRequired",
   "jobExperiencePreferred": "jobExperiencePreferred",
   "jobApplyBy": "jobApplyBy"
 }
 ```